support@meisterdrucke.com · 0043 4257 29415

 Illustration

 Eamon De Valera Declining the Opportunity to Attend the Ottawa Conference by Leonard Raven-Hill.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 transport · transportation · people · male · politics · economics · country · trade · ship · ships · clothes · gesture · ireland · irish · dress · prime minister · location · century · conference · thirties · monochrome · politician · republican · water transport · black white · black and white · 1930s · 20th century · gangplank · statesman · ann ronan pictures · republicanism · eamon de valera · caricature · leonard raven-hill · de valera · eamon · raven-hill · leonard · eamon de · valera · Ann Ronan Picture Library/Heritage-Images